 Rolf and his wife, oboist Carrie Vecchione, present oboe/bass duo recitals and educational programs regionally and across the nation.
 OboeBass! - The Vecchione/Erdahl Duo's efforts have effectively created a new duo literature for oboe/English horn and double bass.
 Their Pages of Music with Rolf and Carrie educational programs link music and children's literature for schools, libraries, and bookstores.
-They were just chosen to be 2013-14 MPR Artists In Residence (AIR) and will be presenting educational programs in the schools and collaborating in a recording with other MPR AIR.
+They were 2013-14 MPR Artists In Residence (AIR) and presented educational programs in the schools and collaborating in a recording with other MPR AIR.
 They have served as roster artists with Young Audiences of Minnesota, the St Paul Chamber Orchestra's CONNECT Program to the schools, the Minnesota State Arts Board, the Duluth-Superior Symphony Orchestra's Community Engagement Program, and Minnesota Orchestra's YPSCA.
 Their debut duo CD, "It Takes Two . . ." was released by Centaur Records.
 In 2012 they released two recordings featuring compositions of Margi Griebling-Haigh - The Story of Babar the Little Elephant, and the book/CD musical retelling of the Norwegian folktale, Askelad and the Seven Silver Ducks.
 Awards include a 2006 American Composer's Forum Encore Grant supporting repeat performances of Andrea Clearfield's Three Songs for Oboe and Double Bass after Poems by Pablo Neruda, 2007 and 2009 Subito Grant in support of recording projects, and a 2007 Jerome Composers Commissioning Program Grant for a new work for oboe and bass by Margaret Griebling-Haigh, Askelad and the Seven Silver Ducks.
 Their website is www.oboebass.com.

 Dr. Erdahl is also the organizer and an annual participant in the Chamber Music Coffee Concert series at the Lakeville Area Arts Center